eapower/affinal_relatedness/README.md

 This was inspired by [Ed Hagen's earlier work](https://github.com/grasshoppermouse/descent) (see the [Descent Shiny App](https://grasshoppermouse.shinyapps.io/descent/)).

-Thanks also to Jonathan Cardoso Silva and other on Twitter for suggestions!
+Thanks also to Jonathan Cardoso Silva and others on Twitter for suggestions!
 This was something Elspeth Ready and I were working around for an earlier publication (see [https://github.com/eapower/Kinship](https://github.com/eapower/Kinship)).